What is Epilepsy?

 The person with epilepsy is often found dead in bed and doesn’t appear to have had a convulsive seizure.
 About a third of them do show evidence of a seizure close to the time of death.
 They are often found lying face down.
 No one is sure about the cause of death in SUDEP.
 Some researchers think that a seizure causes an irregular heart rhythm.
 More recent studies have suggested that the person may suffocate from impaired breathing, fluid in the lungs, and being face down on the bedding.

 Until further answers are available, the best way to prevent SUDEP is to lower your risk by controlling seizures.
-Paying attention to managing your seizure medications as best as possible, taking them regularly, and preventing seizures emergencies is all part of this.
-Learn how to get the best care and decrease your risk for SUDEP.
+Paying attention to managing your seizure medications as best as possible, taking them regularly, and preventing seizure emergencies is all part of this.
+Learn how to get the best care and decrease your risk for SUDEP. and MONITOR, MONITOR, MONITOR!

 First and foremost, individuals and families must know about this condition in order to potentially prevent it.
 Informing families and raising awareness within the community not only helps to prevent individual instances, but also encourages research into the phenomenon as well as encourages the sharing of information and requests for medical support to become more informed and involved.